Myers-Briggs INTRO (Part 2b)

 So no matter what their reaction is to being called out, as an Rs you need to stand pat about how much you’re willing to take going forward.
 Follow through on the limits you set – to let the P-A know you’re not willing to pay the price for their acting out.

-If possible, give the P-A a chance to help solve the problem at hand, asking them for constructive, practical solutions to improve or fix the situation (at work or at home).
+If possible, give the P-A a chance to help solve the problem at hand, asking them for constructive, practical solutions that work for them, to improve or fix the situation (at work or at home).
 BUT if all you get are complaints & criticisms, don’t agree or disagree.
-Just say that you’ll keep what they said in mind, & go back to the point
+Just say that you’ll keep what they said in mind, & go back to the point you were making.

 Decide when to detach or avoid the P-A completely.
 If you’ve given them every chance to ‘correct’, spoken to them reasonable, given them options &/or consequences – AND nothing changes – it’s perfectly reasonable to spend a lot less time with them or end the relationship.
 Sometimes this can be very difficult & painful, but you have to put your own well-being first.
 (Self-care)